DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/signal-overview.rst

 In terms of our software, |EX-R| can control the aspects of signals by defining them as a signal object, which allows for the correct signal aspect to be set when operating turnouts/points, by push buttons on a mimic panel, by triggering a sensor as a train approaches, or by many other activities on your layout.

-Nnote that while the control of signals within |EX-CS| uses "RED", "AMBER", and "GREEN", there is no reason you can't adapt these to suit your requirements, whereby sending "RED" could in fact activate white lights indicating a train will be deviating to a spur or siding.
+Note that while the control of signals within |EX-CS| uses "RED", "AMBER", and "GREEN", there is no reason you can't adapt these to suit your requirements, whereby sending "RED" could in fact activate white lights indicating a train will be deviating to a spur or siding.

 Further to this, signals supporting only three aspects is not a limiting factor, as there are ways you can automatically set other signals' aspects based on various activities, allowing for complex signalling scenarios.